gvoulgaris0/matWERA/README.md

 If you use it please reference as follows: TBD

-George Voulgaris, University of South Carolina, USA
+George Voulgaris, University of South Carolina, USA.
 Email: gvoulgaris@geol.sc.edu